apriori/xfbuild/readme.txt

     Run xfBuild to see all the options.
     To get an executable use the +o switch:

-      xfBuild main.d +omain.exe
+      xfBuild main.d +omain.exe (or +omain for linux)

 == What works ==
     Very simple hello_world builds, and most of my "sample code" stuff in my repositories.

 == License ==
-    xfBuild is Boost-licensed, acknowlidged by the original author, Tomasz Stachowiak.
+    xfBuild is Boost-licensed, acknowledged by the original author Tomasz Stachowiak.
     See accompanying file LICENSE_1_0.txt or copy at http://www.boost.org/LICENSE_1_0.txt

 == Acknowledgments ==
-    Special thanks to Tomasz Stachowiak for creating xfBuild and allowing me to license it under Boost.
+    Special thanks to Tomasz Stachowiak for creating xfBuild and allowing me to license it under the Boost license.
-    Thanks to Steven Schveighoffer for making dcollections 2.0.
+    Thanks to Steven Schveighoffer for creating Dcollections v2.0.

 == Contributors ==
     Tomasz Stachowiak